Page Contents

-The afro taper fade haircut is one of the most well-known ways to wear Black and very curly hair.
-Literally.
-The Guinness Book World Record for the largest afro, at 4ā10ā³, has been challenged but not beaten yet!
-Of course, an afro doesnāt have be big in order to look beautiful; there are plenty who would disagree with this articleās author that āAfros donāt work on small headsā since theyāve found success sporting their natural curls without a thought about size or shape whatsoever!
+Of course, an afro doesn’t have to be big in order to look beautiful; there are plenty who would disagree with this article’s author that “Afros don’t work on small heads” since they’ve found success sporting their natural curls without a thought about size or shape whatsoever!

-The taper fade is a haircut that can be used to style many different hair types, whether itās curly or slick.
+The taper fade is a haircut that can be used to style many different hair types, whether it’s curly or slick.
 The choice of the height in which you choose your temple and neckline are what changes the shape of this type afro from rounder at lower heights to more tapered with higher ones.

 Taper Fade + Afro